 Where To Go In Morocco On A Day Trip?

 If you’re visiting Morocco on a day tour from Spain, you will most likely be visiting the city of Tangier.
 This is the most accessible city for day-trips from Spain.

 Tangier is located at the western entrance to the Strait of Gibraltar and is considered the “Gateway to Africa.”
 It’s an ancient city with a history that begins before the 5th Century BC, and it’s gone by many different versions of its name ever since.
 Today, it’s a bustling city that has a reputation for being a little rough around the edges, but it’s still worthwhile if you have that urge to dip into Africa while you’re visiting Spain.

 Also, once you get a taste of Morocco, you may decide to return for a longer and more comprehensive visit to this interesting country.

 Tangier has been somewhat romanticized over the years by writers, poets, and artists who came to Morocco looking for adventure and then wrote about it or brought their experiences to a canvas in the form of a painting.

 Tangier has definitely lost some of the charms of yesteryear and it’s now quite touristy, but despite that fact, there are still many worthwhile things to see here and I would recommend that you grab the chance to make the trip if you have the opportunity.

 How To Get To Tangier From Spain

-The best and fastest way to make the trip from Spain to Tangier is on the ferry from Tarifa, Spain.
+The best and fastest way to make the from to is on the from , to -Ville.